Father’s Day Rock Painting Ideas for Toddlers, Kids & Tweens

 Tiny handprints instantly turn ordinary rocks into priceless keepsakes.

-2. Fingerprint Baseball Rock
+2. Fingerprint Baseball Father’s Day rock painting ideas

 Paint a white base coat on the rock.
 Use your child’s red fingerprints to create baseball stitching lines.